 The Levada das 25 Fontes is arguably the most popular ‘easy’ hike on the island of Madeira, attracting a variety of tourists from around the world.
 They come from far and wide to see enjoy the iconic levada trail that leads hikers to the 25 fountains, which are the source of the levada.
 The weeping wall of 25 streams pours down into a pool where hikers can take a very refreshing dip in the cool water.
 The giant Risco Waterfall can be viewed from a viewpoint along the route and further cements this hike as one of the best on Madeira.

-This route takes you through some flat forest paths and then up and down some small sets of stairs to reach the pool and waterfall at the final destination.
 It’s worth the hike but it will be busy.
 I would suggest starting just after sunrise for this one as getting there early helps you avoid the crowds.
 This one can get busy by mid-morning so it’s best to get out and enjoy it early if you want a peaceful Madeira walk.
 It’s also a good idea to visit this one in the rainy months as it can be quite dry in the summer.

 Want more details and photos?
 View the full blog post here: LEVADA DAS 25 FONTES AND RISCO WATERFALL HIKE